spirali/elsie/docs/userguide/basics.md

 ## Backends
 *Elsie* needs a `Backend` to render slides to PDF.
 Currently, two backends are implemented:

 - [`InkscapeBackend`](elsie.render.backends.svg.backend.InkscapeBackend) is the default backend.
   This backend uses `Inkscape` to convert slides to PDF, which means that you need to have `Inkscape` installed on your computer.
 - [`CairoBackend`](elsie.render.backends.cairo.backend.CairoBackend) is an experimental backend
   that uses the [Cairo](https://www.cairographics.org/) library to render slides.
 It supports most of *Elsie* features, it should produce very similar output to the Inkscape backend and most importantly, you do not need `Inkscape` installed for it to work.
 However, it is currently experimental and not tested as thoroughly as the Inkscape backend.

-The backends should produce very similar visual output, but it is not guaranteed.
-Therefore, we suggest you to stick to a single backend.
+Both backends should produce very similar visual output, but this is not guaranteed, although differences are usually pretty small and mostly only in text rendering.
+We suggest you to stick to a single backend.

 To use a specific backend, simply pass it to `SlideDeck` using the `backend` parameter:

 ```python
 import elsie
 from elsie.render.backends import CairoBackend